Molten Chocolate Cake with Strawberry Mousse & Strawberry Tartare

 - Cut butter into bits and carefully heat in a second bowl over the bain-marie.
 Stir butter constantly with a mixing spoon until it starts to become creamy – the butter should remain translucent but should not turn completely liquid and clear.

-- One after the other, add melted couverture, butter and flur to the eggs and stir vigorously.
+- One after the other, add melted couverture, butter and flour to the eggs and stir vigorously.
 Let chocolate mixture cool for at least 3 hours, or overnight.